nplrkn/alsoran/documentation/backlog.md

-# Backlog

-This is focused on the next release (0.1).
-For longer term items, put them in the roadmap or put a TODO in the code.

-## TO DO
+# TO DO
 ----PUBLICATION----
 - Get approval to publish
 - Rerun demo
 - Review all readmes as seen on Github, esp front page and roadmap
 - Set to public
-----E1 + session establishment----
-- GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP
 ----FUNCTION----
+- Make values in NG Setup configurable rather than hard coded (Tac, Plmn Id, slices, etc)
 - Generate RRC transaction IDs properly
 - Handle -ve response to InitialContextSetupRequest with bad RAN UE ID
-- Make values in NG Setup configurable rather than hard coded (Tac, Plmn Id, slices, etc)
-----PERFORMANCE----
-- Don't create 1 Redis connection per access
+----MAINTAINABILITY----
+- Remove slog from workflow module and use log methods on Workflow instead
+- Ue logging level should be settable to allow warnings to show up.
+UE context should appear in logs / be stored in Logger.
+- Cleaner RRC interface in trait Gnbcu
+- Enforce Rust docs (see .cargo/config commented out compiler option)
+-----TESTS------
+- Efficient monolithic GNB-DU + GNB-CU can be built without a F1AP Stack or TransportProvider
+- Efficient monolithic GNB-CU-CP + GNB-CU-UP can be built without an E1AP Stack or TransportProvider
 -----ASN.1 GENERATOR------
+- Cope with extension marker being set
 - Frunk transmogrify - awkward because of vecs, enums and bitstrings.
 - Get rid of todo!() in top_pdu.rs and replace with a log
+- Implement Rrc setuprelease
+- Deduplicate inline definitions in RRC autogeneration
 - Generate procedures for Rrc and make F1AP a RequestProvider.
-- Implement setuprelease
-- Deduplicate inline definitions in RRC autogeneration
 - Move to latest version of specs
 - Fix clippy
------TESTS------
+-----FREE5GC DEMO------
 - free5GC demo can register 2 (N?)
 UEs
-- Parallel registration of two UEs
-- Have the integration test not use real sockets and run in parallel
+- GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP
+----REDIS----
+- Don't create 1 Redis connection per access
 - Intermittent failure of live redis test
 - Live redis test returns ok after "# Failed listening on port 23491 (TCP), aborting."
 - Redis live test should not create Redis dump.rdb
-----MAINTAINABILITY----
-- Remove slog from workflow module and use log methods on Workflow instead
-- Ue logging level should be settable to allow warnings to show up.
-UE context should appear in logs / be stored in Logger.
+----SCTP----
 - sock_opt.rs doesn't need to be a separate file
-- Cleaner RRC interface in trait Gnbcu
-- Enforce Rust docs (see .cargo/config commented out compiler option)
 - Remodel SCTP API to follow the one in the webrtc-sctp crate.

-## RETEST

-## DONE
+# DONE
+- Parallel registration of two UEs
 - Get build working on Github
 - Parallel tests
 - Don't run live redis test by default